University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 **Now run `amrfinder` on one of the bacterial genomes**

-Before you run `amrfinder` you would usually check to see if you have the most upto date AMR database downloaded.
-I have already done this step for you so you dont need to worry about that.
+Before you run `amrfinder` you would check to see if the most up to date AMR database is downloaded.
+I have already done this step for you so you don't need to worry about that.

-`amrfinder` is a relatively simple tool to run - use a genome assembly as the input file.
+`amrfinder` is a relatively simple tool to run, just give it a genome assembly as the input file.

 Run `amrfinder` on one sample: